- 1 Output

 - “What does probability have to do with how people reason?”
 Salzburger Gesellschaft für Psychologie, 13 Jan 2010.
 Jointly given with Niki Pfeifer.

 - “How people interpret an uncertain if“.
-Talk at WUPES, Liblice, 19-23rd Sept 2009.
+Talk at Workshops on Uncertainty Processing (WUPES), Liblice, 19-23rd Sept 2009.
 Work with Niki Pfeifer, Bastian Mayerhofer, and Gernot Kleiter.

 - “Modelling reasoning processes as a function of autistic-like traits”.
-Talk at ESPP, Budapest, 27-30 August 2009.
+Talk at the Annual Meeting of the European Society for Philosophy and Psychology (ESPP), Budapest, 27-30 August 2009.
 Work with Mary Stewart and Keith Stenning.
 (Slides.)

 - “Conditional interpretation in a generalized probabilistic truth table task”.
 Talk at the 4th London Reasoning Workshop, 27-28th July, Birkbeck College, London.
 Work with Niki Pfeifer, Bastian Mayerhofer, and Gernot Kleiter.
 (Slides.)